Work place: Business Administration, Trine University, Angola, Indiana, United States

 Biography

-Rabia Al Mamlook, is a data scientist with a robust background in industrial engineering and engineering management.
-He earned his Ph.D. in Industrial Engineering and Engineering Management from Western Michigan University (WMU), USA.
-He also holds a Master's in Applied Statistics & Biostatistics from WMU and a Master's in Engineering Management from the University of Tripoli, Libya.
-His expertise encompasses machine learning, data mining, statistical process quality control, and data visualization, applied to large datasets in industries and healthcare engineering.
-Proficient in programming languages such as R, SAS, Minitab, and Python, his research interests include smart manufacturing, data models, and deep learning.
+Rabia Al Mamlook is a data scientist with a robust background in industrial engineering and engineering management.
+She earned her Ph.D. in Industrial Engineering and Engineering Management from Western Michigan University (WMU), USA.
+She also holds a Master's in Applied Statistics \& Biostatistics from WMU and a Master's in Engineering Management from the University of Tripoli, Libya.
+Her expertise encompasses machine learning, data mining, statistical process quality control, and data visualization, applied to large datasets in industries and healthcare engineering.
+Proficient in programming languages such as R, SAS, Minitab, and Python, her research interests include smart manufacturing, data models, and deep learning.

 DOI: https://doi.org/10.5815/ijisa.2025.06.09, Pub.
 Date: 8 Dec.
 2025